wijjo/rpi-clock/README.md

 # rpi-clock
-Simple clock for Raspberry Pi and Adafruit PiTFT display
+A simple clock for Raspberry Pi and Adafruit PiTFT display

 # Setup